A physical model for efficient ranking in networks: Results on real and synthetic data

-Finally, the real-valued ranks found by SpringRank shed light on the organization and assembly of real-world networks.
-For example, we found that ranks in the faculty hiring networks have a long tail at the top, suggesting that the most prestigious universities are more separated than an ordinal ranking would reveal.
-In contrast, ranks in the social support networks have a long tail at the bottom.
-SpringRank's ability to find real-valued ranks makes these patterns obvious from visual inspection (see Figs.~\ref{SI:CS},~\ref{SI:HS},~\ref{SI:BS},~\ref{SI:Ten}, and~\ref{SI:Ala}).
+Finally, the real-valued ranks found by SpringRank shed light on the organization and assembly of real-world networks (see Figs.~\ref{SI:CS},~\ref{SI:HS},~\ref{SI:BS},~\ref{SI:Ten}, and~\ref{SI:Ala}).
+For example, we found that ranks in the faculty hiring networks have a long tail at the top, suggesting that the most prestigious universities are more separated from those below them than an ordinal ranking would reveal.
+In contrast, ranks in the social support networks have a long tail at the bottom, suggesting a set of people who do not have sufficient social status to provide support to others.
+SpringRank's ability to find real-valued ranks makes these distributions amenable to statistical analysis, and we suggest this as a direction for future work.